Terms of service

-4. Legal basis for the processing of personal data: Processing of customer data is based on a legitimate interest of the controller or an agreement between the controller and the registered customer.
+4. Legal basis for the processing of personal data: The processing of customer data is based on a legitimate interest of the controller or an agreement between the controller and the data subject.

-5. Aim of processing personal data: Managing and developing customer relationship such as selling and purchasing services, strengthening online service purchasing, enabling accommodation activities and identifying online bookings.
-Both the company’s and its partners’ marketing and communications.
-Developing the register controller’s business and customer service.
+5. Purpose of processing personal data: Managing and developing customer relationship such as selling and purchasing services, confirming the purchase of online services, enabling accommodation activities and identifying online bookings.
+Marketing and communications of the company and its partners.
+Developing the data controller’s business and customer service.

-6. Register data content: The register controller processes the following personal data:
+6. Register data content: The data controller processes the following personal data:

 – Customer’s first and last name, date of birth, phone number, address, email address

-– Information about accommodation bookings (value of reservation, booked apartment, special diets, possible customer feedback and complaint details)
+– Information about accommodation bookings (value of reservation, booked apartment, special diets)

 – Customer’s payment method information, invoicing information, possible reference number information